erikdelange/ITHO-CVU-controller-in-MicroPython/README.md

 | 7 GD00 | -   | Unused
 | 8 SS	 | P34 | Chip select a.k.a slave select

 The picture shows my actual setup using a breadboard.
 Note that I've made a carrier board for the CC1101 module as its pin pitch is slightly smaller than the 1.27mm used on the breadboard.
-An advantage of using a Wemos S2 Pico is that it can be connected to a USB-C cable for power.
+Everything is powered via the USB-C cable connected to the microcontroller board.

 ![breadboard](breadboard.png)